conflux-fans/pos-pool/contract/README.md

 # PoSPool contract

 This is the contract code of Conflux PoS pool, which is developed by Solidity.
-Featured with:

-* Pool share ratio configurable
-* Contract Upgradeable
-* Manage several PoS pools in one contract `PoolManager`
-* Support both Conflux Core and eSpace
-* Support participation in Conflux on-chain parameters voting and community governance voting

 ## Intro